ndau/integration-tests/README.md

 ### Two validator nodes

-Two validator nodes must pass all single validator node tests, plus the following:
+- [*] Two validator nodes pass all single validator node tests
+- [X] When node power is equal, and one node has whitelisted a SCP but the other has not, a transaction setting that SCP is not accepted
 - [ ] `chaostool` can send Globally Trusted Validator Change transactions and see those updates reflected in the consensus
-- [ ] When node power is equal, and one node has whitelisted a SCP but the other has not, a transaction setting that SCP is not accepted
 - [ ] When one node has >2/3 of the voting power, and that node has whitelisted a SCP but the other has not, a transaction setting that SCP is accepted
 - [ ] `chaostool` can set a value in on one node and retrieve it from the other node

+[*]: Some tests currently skipped because test implementation incomplete.

 ### Four validator nodes and six verifier nodes